Your Registration has been done successfully.

 Monsoon season is the best time to go for this trek.
 During this time the forests will be soaked with freshness, and walking amidst dense, green trees will please you immensely.
 Also, during the monsoon season, you will be able to see a number of waterfalls on your way.
 You will just have to take care while climbing the steep path, as it may become slippery because of all the rain.

 You can opt to go for a summer trek as well, though during summers a night trek is more recommendable.
-Your journey will become more adventurous and thrilling, and absolutely nothing is better than reaching the top of the mountain just as sun’s rays start hitting the surface.
+Your journey will become more adventurous and thrilling, and absolutely nothing is better than reaching the top of the mountain just as the sun's rays start hitting the surface.
 Watching a beautiful sunrise would raise the quality of your weekend exponentially.

 Upon reaching the trek you will see everything covered under a green blanket.
 From the top of Prabalgad fort, you can also see the peak of Kalavantin Durg and Matheran plateau.